w3f/polkadot-wiki/docs/learn/learn-governance.md

 Referenda will follow an [adaptive quorum bias](#adaptive-quorum-biasing) mechanism and (if passed) an [enactment period](#enactment).

+Token holders can delegate their votes to another account that can belong to a trusted entity voting on their behalf.
+In this way, token holders can still make their vote count without staying up-to-date with governance matters.

 ## Proposals

 Referenda can be started in different ways: